 You are required to develop a Transport Management Plan (TMP) if you anticipate that your event will impact traffic, transport, and pedestrians.
 Depending on the size and impact of your event, preparation of a TMP can be a very complex exercise and require specialist expertise.

-Working closely with your local council, Police Force and Roads and Maritime Services to prepare the TMP will help address all the relevant considerations associated with traffic, transport, and pedestrian management.
+Working closely with your local council, Police Force and Transport for NSW to prepare the TMP will help address all the relevant considerations associated with traffic, transport, and pedestrian management.
 These can include:

 - an event summary with an overview, dates, times, venues, precincts, routes, any live sites, whether entry is free or at cost, whether the event is ticketed or unticketed, and the estimated attendance